diogosimao/snug-as-a-bug-in-a-couch/README.md

 SnugAsABugInACouch
 =====================================================

 There are two options to setup and run the app.
-You can either choose to setup the Docker environment or run it via `pipenv` (virtualenv like system).
+You can either choose to setup the Docker (ToDo) environment or run it via `pipenv` (virtualenv like system).
 In both options you must have the 'stack' installed.

 Stack
 =============